Episode 39: Nancy Calabrese – How We Can Turn “Cold Calling” to Social Selling

-In this episode, Brynne and Bill are with Nancy Calabrese, Founder and CEO at One of a Kind Sales.
-Listen as they discuss how to use our own tone and our own voice in starting conversations on LinkedIn.
+In this episode, the Social Sales Link team are joined by Nancy Calabrese, founder and CEO of One of a Kind Sales.
+Listen as they talk about matching your tone and voice to that of the person you’re speaking to when starting conversations on LinkedIn.

 Nancy Calabrese 0:00